jonathanstathakis/cms/austria.md

 ### DAC Quality Structure & Levels

 - Qualitätswein that meets additional regionally specific requirements can take on a DAC name
-- There are three levels of narrowing geographical specificity:
+- There are three levels of GI:
   - Gebietswein: regional wine
   - Ortswein: village wine
   - Riedenwein: single vineyard wine
+- there are two style levels as well:
+  - _Klassic_: light, fresh wine without any oak or botrytis
+  - _Reserve_: richer wine with oak or botrytis character
+- a full label might read _Riedenwein Reserve_ or _Gebietswein Klassic_.

 ### Wachau Quality Terms

+- Wachau System, created by _Vinea Wachau_, a winegrower alliance:
+  - 3 levels:
+    - steinfeder:
+      - fresh, fruity, tangy
+      - named for a grass that grows in Wachau's stony terraces
-1. Steinfeder: max 11.5% abv, min 15° KMW
+      - max 11.5% abv, min 15° KMW
+    - federspiel:
+      - fuller level: 11.5% - 12.5% alcohol
+      - named for falconry
-2. Federspiel: 11.5 - 12.5% abv, min 17° KMW
+      - 11.5 - 12.5% abv, min 17° KMW
+    - Smaragd:
+      - richest
-3. Smaragd: min 12.5% abv, min 18.2° KMW
+      - min 12.5% abv, min 18.2° KMW
+      - translates literally to emerald but refers to emerald-green lizard who sunbaths on the stone terraces of Wachau
+  - Typically riesling, GV or rosé made from Zweigelt.

 ### Principal Grape Varietals & Production Districts where Best Grown